Primal-dual algorithm for contextual stochastic combinatorial optimization

+{ Our approach can be related to the proximal point algorithm (PPA), a classical method for finding zeros of maximal monotone operators popularized by the seminal work of \textcite{rockafellar1976monotone}. \textcite{eckstein1993nonlinear} extended the PPA by replacing the Euclidean distance penalty with a Bregman divergence, giving rise to the \emph{Bregman PPA}, and later refined this framework to allow inexact subproblems and double regularization \parencite{Eckstein2009}.
+More recently, \textcite{Zaslavski2011} established convergence of the (Bregman) PPA even in the presence of computational errors at each iteration, a setting close to ours since our coordination step is itself solved only approximately by SGD, and \textcite{Jiang2022} combined the Bregman PPA with operator splitting to handle composite objectives, in the same spirit as our decomposition-coordination scheme.
+We make this connection precise in Section~\ref{sec:main_results}.}

-The convergence of such algorithms is not a new topic \parencite{auslenderMethodesNumeriquesPour1971}, but the wide range of applications in machine learning and signal processing lead to a revived interest in the recent years \parencite{wrightCoordinateDescentAlgorithms2015}.
-Generally, the alternating minimization scheme is studied in a structured context where $Y$ and $Z$ are Euclidean and $\phi$ is convex.
-In this setting, \textcite{beckConvergenceBlockCoordinate2013} were the first to prove a sublinear rate of convergence when $\phi$ is assumed L-smooth.
+{ We also rely on alternating minimization algorithms for Equations~\eqref{eq:intro_deco_step}-\eqref{eq:intro_step_coord}, where a two-variable function $\phi : (y,z) \mapsto \phi(y,z)$ is iteratively minimized along one of its coordinates while the other is fixed.
+The convergence of such algorithms is not a new topic, but the wide range of applications in machine learning and signal processing leads to a revived interest in the recent years \parencite{wrightCoordinateDescentAlgorithms2015}. \textcite{beckConvergenceBlockCoordinate2013} were the first to prove a sublinear rate of convergence in a Euclidean setting when $\phi$ is assumed convex and L-smooth.
 In the present case, our function $\phi$ is neither convex nor L-smooth.
 A more general setting, without any structural assumption on $Y$, $Z$ nor $\phi$ is studied by \textcite{legerGradientDescentGeneral2023}.
-They proved the convergence of the alternating minimization algorithm when $\phi$ satisfies the five-point property, first introduced by \textcite{csiszar1984information}, that is a non-local inequality involving $\phi$ evaluated at different points.
-We leverage this literature in Section~\ref{sec:convergence}.
+They proved the convergence of the alternating minimization algorithm when $\phi$ satisfies the five-point property, that is a non-local inequality involving $\phi$ evaluated at different points. }

+{Alternative proof strategies have been developed based on abstract convergence theorems \parencite{attouch_convergence_2013}.
+In this work, the authors only assume a function to optimize, and a sequence generated by a descent algorithm, without any assumption on the algorithm used to generate the sequence. \textcite{attouch_convergence_2013} prove the convergence of the sequence toward a critical point with finite length, provided that {\em i.} the sequence follows some descent properties, and {\em ii.} the function satisfies the so called {\em Kurdyka–Łojasiewicz (KL)} property, which ensures its variations are tame in the neighborhoods of critical points.
+We leverage this literature in Appendix~\ref{sec:convergenceProof}.}